NyanPham/Writing-a-C-Compiler-Writeup/code_analysis/chapter_20.md

         return graph

     add_spill_costs(graph, instructions):
-        // given map from pseudo names to counts, incremene map entry for pseudo, or set to 1 if not already present incr_count(counts, pseudo):
+        // given map from pseudo names to counts, increment map entry for pseudo, or set to 1 if not already present incr_count(counts, pseudo):
             if pseudo in counts:
                 counts[pseudo] = counts[pseudo] + 1